08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 Robust Local Development & Version Control:

-Modular and Testable Code: Write code in a modular fashion, making individual components easily testable.
+Modular and Testable Code: **Write code in a modular fashion, making individual components easily testable**.

-Local Unit and Integration Tests: Develop comprehensive unit tests for individual functions and integration tests to ensure different components work together as expected.
+Local Unit and Integration Tests: **Develop comprehensive unit tests for individual functions and integration tests to ensure different components work together as expected**.

-Git and Feature Branches: All code is developed on feature branches and managed with Git for version control.
+Git and Feature Branches: **All code is developed on feature branches** and managed with Git for version control.

 Code Review and Collaboration:

-Pull Requests (PRs): Changes are submitted via PRs, requiring at least one peer reviewer (or more for critical changes).
+Pull Requests (PRs): Changes are submitted via PRs, requiring **at least one peer reviewer (or more for critical changes)**.

-Thorough Code Review: Reviewers check for logic correctness, adherence to coding standards, potential edge cases, performance implications, and security vulnerabilities.
+Thorough Code Review: Reviewers **check for logic correctness, adherence to coding standards, potential edge cases, performance implications, and security vulnerabilities**.
 This is also where discussions about data handling and assumptions take place.

-Documentation: Ensure code is well-commented, and relevant documentation is updated.
+Documentation: **Ensure code is well-commented and documented**

 Automated Testing and Continuous Integration (CI):